New Problems in Active Sampling for Mobile Robotic Online Learning

 MPhil Student

-My research interests focus on robotic vision and distributed robotic systems.
+My research interests focus on Embodied AI.